Raekye/hmmm/README.md

 - `siyu/`: successor to `primed/`, DFA state generator, lexer-generator, and parser-generator
 - `tk`: successor to `siyu/`, hmmmm

+### Primed
+- hand written, recursive descent basic regex parser (builds AST)
+- regex used to define tokens, lexer-generator generates states and next-states for a lexer (a big FSM)

 ### Siyu
 - generate DFA states from NFA states
 - `siyu-1/` is a start at generating DFA states directly from a regex based on the dragon book

-### Primed
+### Tk
-- hand written, recursive descent basic regex parser (builds AST)
-- regex used to define tokens, lexer-generator generates states and next-states for a lexer (a big FSM)
+- fixed parser handling epsilon productions

 #### Regex grammar
 - multiplication is repetition